IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-basics.rst

 * blp03.ccni.rpi.edu
 * blp04.ccni.rpi.edu

-For more information see https://secure.cci.rpi.edu/wiki/index.php?title=Landing_pad
+For more information see https://secure.cci.rpi.edu/wiki/landingpads

 What are the front end nodes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The front end nodes (a.k.a. login nodes) are nodes where you find Slurm, compilers, libraries, headers, development tools, etc. This is where you build your executables if needed, issue Slurm commands to submit jobs.
 In order to see some of the executables, libraries, etc., you may need to use module to load them first.
-For how to, please see section How to load different modules for your development and testing? section later in this documentation.
+For how to, please see :ref:`load-module` section later in this documentation.

 There are two front end nodes in AiMOS.